Revolutionary Serbia

-Revolutionary Serbia, or Karađorđe's Serbia, was the state established by the Serbian revolutionaries in Ottoman Serbia (Sanjak of Smederevo) after the start of the First Serbian Uprising against the Ottoman Empire in 1804.
-The Sublime Porte first officially recognized the state as autonomous in January 1807, however, the Serbian revolutionaries rejected the treaty and continued fighting the Ottomans until 1813.
-Although the first uprising was crushed, it was followed by the Second Serbian Uprising in 1815, which resulted in the creation of the Principality of Serbia, as it gained semi-independence from the Ottoman Empire in 1817.
+Revolutionary Serbia, or Karađorđe's Serbia, was a proto-state established in Ottoman Serbia (Sanjak of Smederevo) after the start of the First Serbian Uprising against the Ottoman Empire in 1804, under the leadership of Karađorđe.
+The Sublime Porte first officially recognized the state as autonomous in January 1807; however, the Serbian revolutionaries rejected the treaty and continued fighting the Ottomans until 1813.
+Although the first uprising was crushed, it was followed by the Second Serbian Uprising in 1815, which resulted in the creation of the Principality of Serbia, which gained semi-independence from the Ottoman Empire in 1817.

 Background

 The Ottoman Empire saw growing political and economical crisis in the mid-18th century which led to feudal anarchy at the beginning of the 19th century.
 The European-Ottoman wars and new economic relations broke the Ottoman feudal system and effected the emancipation of Christians in the empire, especially in the Balkans.
 The rayah (subordinated Christians) were subject to forced labour (known as chiflik), terror from authorities, forced migration, epidemics and starvation.
 Serbs had joined the Austrian wars against the Ottomans and suffered consequences due to their failure.
 Out of all Serb-inhabited areas in the Rumelia Eyalet, the most homogenous was the Pashalik of Belgrade.

 The territory of modern Serbia was outside Austrian focus after the Austro-Turkish War (1737–39) and peace signed in 1747.
 Russian victories (1768–74) and intention to liberate the Balkans prompted Austria to ally in 1782, also dividing spheres of influence, with Russia claiming Wallachia and eastwards and Austria west of that down to the Adriatic Sea, with a Serbian state not included in any plan.
 Austria did not join Russia when it occupied Crimea but instead initiated contact with the agitated Serbs of the Belgrade Pashalik.
 The Serbs were oppressed by the Ottoman authorities and Janissaries and were eager to form alliances with Christian states in order to liberate themselves.
 The Ottomans declared war on Russia in 1787 and Austria joined in February 1788.
 In 1787 the Serbs were violently disarmed by the Ottoman authorities during the Austrian war preparations, with terror carried out by military and bashi-bazouk irregular units leading to people fleeing across the Sava and Danube to Austrian territory and forming the Serbian Free Corps.

 Serb volunteers actively engaged Ottoman troops and raided ships on the Danube, and liberated many towns in central Serbia, however, much needed aid and equipment was denied.
 Successful Ottoman counter-operations and terror led to further flight to Austria, numbering 50,000 by late June 1788.
 South Banat was occupied by the Ottomans and a truce was signed, lasting to the summer of 1789.
 The threat of a Prussian-Ottoman alliance prompted the Austrians to launch a campaign in August 1789 leading to the conquest of Belgrade and advance in the interior.
 The Austrian court increasingly sought to end the conflict and peace was signed in August 1791.